-In Saga, currency holders are the sovereign.
-Accordingly, Saga’s governance is designed to facilitate genuine representation of participants and to generate long-term success for the currency.
+In Saga, Participants are the sovereign.
+Accordingly, Saga’s governance is designed to facilitate genuine representation of Participants and to generate long-term success for the currency.
 This is achieved through a multi-branch checks and balances governance structure.

 Viable Governance for a Global Currency

-Representing holders best means achieving a fine balance between effective management and the intensity and ways that holders are involved in governance.
+Representing Participants best means achieving a fine balance between effective management and the intensity and ways that holders are involved in governance.

 For this we developed a multi-branch checks and balances structure optimally combining components from nation-states, corporations and decentralized systems.
 Read more...